-A UNESCO World Heritage Site, the temple complex found at Baalbek - a small town in Lebanon's Bekaa Valley, just 53 miles (86km) from Beirut - is regarded as the world's finest surviving example of Imperial Roman architecture.
+A UNESCO World Heritage Site, the temple complex found at Baalbek contains the world's best surviving example of imperial Roman architecture.
+The small town in Lebanon's Beqaa Valley is just 53 miles (86km) from Beirut.

-Consisting of 24 monoliths, numerous religious structures, and the grand Temple of Jupiter (surrounded by 20-metre-tall columns), the temples of Baalbek are an essential inclusion in any Lebanese travel itinerary.
-Moreover, the town of Baalbek - home to only 72,000 permanent residents - is a wonderful place to stop over and rest for a few days on your Middle Eastern adventure.
+Consisting of 24 monoliths, numerous religious structures, and the grand Temple of Jupiter, the temples of Baalbek are an essential inclusion in any Lebanese travel itinerary.
+Moreover, the town of Baalbek is a wonderful place to stop over and rest for a few days on your Middle Eastern adventure.